 Xenia is a medium-sized city located in the state of Ohio.
 With a population of 25,976 people and seven constituent neighborhoods, Xenia is the 58th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Xenia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Xenia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Xenia who work in office and administrative support (17.06%), sales jobs (11.47%), and management occupations (7.30%).
+Unlike some cities, Xenia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Xenia are a mix of both white- and blue-collar jobs.
+Overall, Xenia is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Xenia who work in office and administrative support (16.23%), sales jobs (11.18%), and management occupations (8.80%).

-In terms of college education, Xenia is nearly on par with the US average for all cities of 21.84%: 18.74% of adults 25 and older in Xenia have a bachelor's degree or advanced degree.
+The percentage of adults in Xenia who are college-educated is close to the national average for all communities of 21.84%: 19.59% of the adults in Xenia have a bachelor's degree or advanced degree.

-Xenia is a somewhat ethnically-diverse city.
+Xenia is a very ethnically-diverse city.
 The people who call Xenia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Xenia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Xenia include Irish, English, Italian, and Scottish.
+Important ancestries of people in Xenia include Irish, English, Italian, and European.

 The most common language spoken in Xenia is English.
 Other important languages spoken here include Spanish and Thai.